Types of stakeholders

 Shareholders do not have the same level of control over a business as stakeholders.
 Whether internal or external, stakeholders play a crucial role in an organisation's structure, often having a significant influence on key decisions.
 Their impact can be so deeply embedded that they can sometimes determine the success or failure of business initiatives and projects.

-Shareholder theory presents a powerful perspective on business's role in society, asserting that managers' sole duty is to maximize shareholder wealth.
+Shareholder theory presents a powerful perspective on a business's role in society, asserting that managers' sole duty is to maximize shareholder wealth.
 By leveraging corporate resources to generate profits, they fulfill this responsibility.
 As long as these actions comply with legal and ethical standards, they are seen as beneficial to society.
 In this view, corporate social responsibility is strictly defined in terms of economic profit-making.

 Stakeholder theory highlights the interconnected nature of businesses and the various groups they impact, including customers, suppliers, employees, investors, and communities.
 It emphasises that companies should create value for all stakeholders, not just shareholders.
 This perspective views capitalism as a system where businesses thrive by considering the needs of everyone involved, fostering long-term success and sustainable growth.